 First principles: It is currently impossible to know how many people are infected, where they are or who they are.
 The safest and most cautious thing to do is to assume that any person with whom you have contact may be capable of passing the illness to you.
-It is vital to understand that the point of these precautions is not only to safeguard you and your family members, but equally important is the need to “flatten the curve” to slow the epidemic so that everyone (including the most vulnerable) are protected.
+It is vital to understand that the point of these precautions is not only to safeguard you and your family members, but equally important is the need to “flatten the curve” to slow the epidemic so that everyone (including the most vulnerable) are protected and so the health care system doesn’t get overwhelmed with sick patients.

 Here are ten basic things that everyone should be doing all the time, starting today: